Scouts go Solar

 Bangladesh

 Jannatul Sayma is an environmental activist in Bangladesh.
-After solar training for scouts in Thailand, she started her own project – against fossil fuels and for a fairer future.
+After participating in the solar training for scouts in Thailand, she started her own project – against fossil fuels and for a fairer future.

 The climate crisis affects young people particularly hard – yet at the same time, they often have little say in the matter.
 However, they are crucial for the future of our planet.
 In many regions of the world, however, there is a lack of access to knowledge, technologies and networks to enable them to take action themselves.

-The global Scout Movement offers enormous potential here: with over 57 million members firmly anchored in local communities, it is an ideal network for raising awareness of renewable energies and offering and demonstrating opportunities for young people to take action.
+The worldwide Scout movement offers enormous potential here: with over 60 million members, firmly anchored in local communities, it is an ideal network for publicizing renewable energies and offering and demonstrating opportunities for action to young people.

 Our approach